LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

     npm i nanoid@3.3.4 #Version compatible with Nodejs
     ```

-2. After installing the `nanoid` module, import it into `server.js` and use it to generate 6 random digits.
+2. After installing the `nanoid` module, import it into `server.js` and use it to generate six random digits.

     ```js
     const nanoid = require("nanoid");//Importing the naonid module